Workflow-Manager-admin/secure-user-authentication-system-141101-141110/assets/supabase.md

 ### Email Redirects
 The application handles the following email redirect flows:
 - Email confirmation after signup
-- Password reset emails redirect to `/reset-password`
+- Password reset emails redirect to `/auth/callback` then `/reset-password`

 Make sure your site URL is configured in Supabase Auth settings to match your `REACT_APP_SITE_URL`.